Mark Frankel

-Mark David Frankel (13 June 1962 – 24 September 1996) was a British actor, known for his leading roles in the British film Leon the Pig Farmer and the American TV series Kindred: The Embraced.
+Mark David Frankel (13 June 1962 – 24 September 1996) was an English actor, known for his leading roles in the British film Leon the Pig Farmer and the American TV series Kindred: The Embraced.

 Early life

 Frankel was born on 13 June 1962 in London, where he was raised.
 He was the son of David Lionel Frankel, a former Royal Air Force pilot, and Grace Marshall.
 His grandmother was a concert pianist, and his grandfather was a prominent violinist and conductor.
 His father's family were Jewish emigrants from Poland and Russia into the East End.
 His mother was from an Indian Jewish family in Mumbai and Iraq.
 He attended Frensham Heights School.

-Frankel was cast in his first professional theatre role at age 10, but he gave up acting at age 16 to concentrate on school.
+Frankel was cast in his first professional theatre role at age 10, but he gave up acting at age 16 to focus on school.
 When he was 20, he returned to the theatre.
 He studied amateur dramatics, took numerous classes, and studied with Jack Walzer from the Actors Studio in New York.
 He then decided to attend drama school for classical training.
-He was awarded a full three-year scholarship to one of the top drama schools in England, London's prestigious Webber Douglas Academy of Dramatic Art.
+He was awarded a full three-year scholarship to the Webber Douglas Academy of Dramatic Art.